drinkbird/drinkbird.github.io/_posts/blog/2018-01-28-the-20-percent-rule.md

 ![Entropy]({{ site.baseurl }}/images/entropy.jpg)

 And it's not just software that degrades over time.
-As Mike Rother describes in his book [Toyota Kata](http://it-books.club/books/toyota-kata/isbn/0071635238), due to chaos and entropy, processes that are not continuously improved degrade as well.
+As Mike Rother describes in his book {% include link.html title="Toyota Kata" url="https://geni.us/toyotakata-amazon" %}, due to chaos and entropy, processes that are not continuously improved degrade as well.
 Organizations that are unable or unwilling to realize that truth, don't just keep suffering from their current problems, but their suffering grows over time.

 This leads us to an interesting conclusion: